Recipe: Prawn & Chorizo Faux Spanish Rice

 - 1/4 cup white wine

 - 1 tbsp tomato paste

 - 1/2 lemon

 - Using a processor, or chopping by hand, turn cauliflower into tiny diced pieces resembling the size of rice.
 Prepare meats and the rest of ingredients.
 Have everything ready before you start cooking this dish.

 - Heat 1 tsp of ghee in a large frying pan until hot.
-Add sliced chorizo and cook on both sides for 1-2 minutes or until browned and crisp (medium-high heat).
+Add sliced chorizo and cook on both sides for 1-2 minutes or until browned and crisp.
 Remove chorizo to a plate but reserve the fats that oozed from the sausage.
 Add prawns and cook on each side for 30 seconds, sprinkle with a little salt and remove to a plate.
 Finally, add chicken with a little more ghee if the pan starts getting sticky.
-Cook chicken for about 2 minutes until slightly browned on all sides.
+Cook chicken for about 4-5 minutes until slightly browned on all sides.
 Remove to a side plate as well.

-- Keeping the heat on medium, add 3-4 tablespoons of olive oil to the same frying pan.
+- Keeping the heat on medium, add 2-3 tablespoons of olive or coconut oil to the same frying pan.
 Add onion, red peppers and chilli and cook for 2-3 minutes.
 Add saffron, paprika, garlic and a pinch of salt and stir through.
 The oil will start to get absorbed and the mixture will start to caramelise.

 - Pretty much after you stir everything together, add white wine and let it bubble away for 30 seconds.
 Add tomato paste and stock and cook on low heat for 5 minutes until onion and red peppers are softened and the sauce is thickened slightly.